In Ohrid, Macedonia, the Marinov family has been fashioning utilitarian and decorative objects out of copper and brass for one hundred years.

 - Ohrid’s official website offers additional information about the city.

-- This link contains an index of all my posts from Macedonia.
+- This link contains an index of all my posts from North Macedonia.

 *In this piece, I simply use the name Macedonia to refer to the country known as the Republic of Macedonia or FYROM (Former Yugoslavian Republic of Macedonia), depending upon one’s perspective.
 Some controversy exists between Greece and Macedonia relative to what the latter nation should be called.
 To add further confusion, a Kingdom of Macedonia existed in ancient times, which encompassed territories from present-day Greece, Bulgaria and Macedonia.
 Today, there is also a region in northern Greece called Macedonia.
 For more on the issue, see this 2009 Washington Post article, Feud Between Greece, Macedonia Continues Over Claim to Alexander the Great.